CODARcode/cheetah/examples/gray-scott-zchecker/README.md

 # TODO

 1. Document how to install Gray-Scott
-2. Is shape used correctly in mgard and SZ?
+2. Is shape used correctly?
 3. Provide two outputs into BP files: original data and compressed/decompressed data
-4. Integrate FTK
+4. More meaningful distance between features for FTK?